jonschlinkert/remarkable/docs/parsing_inline.md

 represent them.
 For example, a link, bold, emphasis, super/sub scripts, inline code, and so on.

-An inline rule is a function expecting two argumnents:
+An inline rule is a function expecting two arguments:

 1. `state`: an instance of `StateInline`
-4. `checkMode`: a flag indicating whether we should simply check if the current position marks the begining of the syntax we are trying to parse.
+4. `checkMode`: a flag indicating whether we should simply check if the current position marks the beginning of the syntax we are trying to parse.

 The `checkMode` is here for optimization, if it's set to `true`, we can return `true` as soon as we are sure the present position marks the beginning of an